Kpmg China Garners Outstanding Gold Award At The Pcpd's Privacy-Friendly Awards 2023

-(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach - 1 September 2023 - KPMG China is pleased to announce its privacy protection achievement through the Outstanding Gold Award presented to the Firm by the Office of the Privacy Commissioner for Personal Data ("PCPD") at this year's Privacy-Friendly Award ceremony.
+A recognition for commitment to governance HONG KONG SAR - Media OutReach - 1 September 2023 - KPMG China is pleased to announce its privacy protection achievement through the Outstanding Gold Award presented to the Firm by the Office of the Privacy Commissioner for Personal Data ('PCPD') at this year's Privacy-Friendly Award ceremony.
 This award recognizes KPMG China's tremendefforts in maintaining a high standard on the protection of personal data privacy.
 The award also demonstrates KPMG China's strong commitment in matching up with client and employee expectations in privacy protection, which effort is worthy of public trust.

 Inaugurated by the PCPD in 2021, the Privacy-Friendly Awards recognizes the efforts made by organizations in protecting personal data privacy, and enable enterprises, public and private organizations, as well as government departments to showcase their achievements in privacy protection.